MasteryEducation/SecuritiesExamsMastery.ca/content/csc/1/1/index.md

 - [ ] Removal of all regulation around HFT
 - [ ] Abolishment of the TSX Venture Exchange

-> **Explanation:** Technological advances enable rapid data processing, allowing trades to be executed automatically based on algorithms.
+> **Explanation:**( Technological advances enable rapid data processing, allowing trades to be executed automatically based on algorithms.)

----

 ### Which step would a small private company likely take first if planning to list on the TSX Venture Exchange?